unitaryfund/qrack/README.md

 ```
 $ cmake -DENABLE_COMPLEX_X2=ON ..
 ```
 Multiply complex numbers two at a time instead of one at a time.
 Requires AVX for double and SSE 1.0 for float.
+On by default, but can be turned off for double accuracy without the AVX requirement, or to completely remove vectorization with single float accuracy.

 ## Reduce accuracy from double to float